iakko/sshui/README.md

 `sshui` is a PyQt6-based graphical frontend for the `sshcore` engine.
 It gives you a fast, tag-aware explorer for SSH configuration files, complete with host grouping, editing dialogs, and quick copy of SSH commands—without touching the command line.

+## What's New in 1.1.0

+- **Key Management**: A dedicated panel for viewing, adding, and deleting SSH keys.
+- **Terminal Execution**: Connect to hosts directly within an integrated terminal window.

 ## Features

 - Flat and tag-grouped host browsers with live filtering.